Gestational Diabetes FAQs

-In a nutshell, Gestational Diabetes is high blood sugar in pregnant women, and it is managed with diet control, exercise, and sometimes insulin injections.
+In a nutshell, gestational diabetes is high blood sugar in pregnant women, and it is managed with diet, exercise, and sometimes the assistance of medication.

 Who can get Gestational Diabetes and why?

-Any woman can get Gestational Diabetes; whether healthy, young, overweight, vegetarian, first pregnancy or fourth.
+Any pregnant woman can get gestational diabetes; whether healthy, young, overweight, vegetarian, first pregnancy or fourth.
 There is no known direct cause.

 Can Gestational Diabetes be prevented?

 Not necessarily.
 Each body is different and it undergoes various changes during pregnancy.
-Neither proper diet, exercise, genetics, perfect health, nor any factor before pregnancy will preclude a woman from the possibly of developing Gestational Diabets.
+Although there are risk factors that heighten your chance of developing it, it does not mean that you won’t.
+Neither proper diet, exercise, genetics, perfect health, nor any factor before pregnancy will exempt a woman from developing gestational diabetes.

 How do I know if I have Gestational Diabetes?